guy-roberts/blog-code-challenge/README.md

 cd rails
 rspec

+##Angular Development environment
+To change the angular code,
+cd client
+Assuming npm and bower are installed bower update grunt serve
+This will serve the angular app at localhost:3000.
+Run the Rails app in another terminal.
+To build for deployment
+grunt build

 ##Deployment instructions
 Deployment will be to heroku,  but these environment variables for SMTP will be needed so that emails can be sent.
 These will be